-The Exchange Online Native User Configuration data source collects user and distribution group data using remote PowerShell.
 The credentials that you specify are used to collect user configuration data using remote PowerShell from native Office 365.
 The credentials must:

-- Be a member of the Exchange View-Only Organization Management role in the Exchange Online tenant. - Have PowerShell access enabled.
+- Be a member of the Exchange View-Only Organization Management role in the Exchange Online tenant. - · Have PowerShell access enabled.